grscheller/dtools-queues/README.md

 ### Restrictive queues module

-Sometimes the real power of a data structure comes not from what it empowers you to do, but from what it prevents you from doing to yourself.
+Queues which limit the developer to certain types of data access.
+They allow iterators to leisurely iterate over inaccessible copies of internal state while the data structures themselves are free to safely mutate.
+They are designed to be reasonably "atomic" without introducing inordinate complexity.

 - *module* dtools.queues.restrictive
   - *class* FIFOQueue: First-In-First-Out Queue
   - *class* LIFOQueue: Last-In-First-Out Queue
   - *class* DoubleQueue: Double-Sided Queue

-These queues are restricted to certain types of data access.
-They all allow iterators to leisurely iterate over inaccessible copies of internal state while the data structures themselves are free to safely mutate.
-They are designed to be reasonably "atomic" without introducing inordinate complexity.
+Sometimes the real power of a data structure comes not from what it empowers you to do, but from what it prevents you from doing to yourself.

 ______________________________________________________________________

-### Split-ends queue module
+### Package splitends

 Data structures allowing data to be safely shared between multiple data structure instances by making shared data immutable and inaccessible to